refinedev/refine/documentation/docs/further-readings/benchmarks.md

 title: Benchmarks
 ---

-Many **refine** projects involve migrating an existing vanilla React application to the **refine** framework.
+Many **Refine** projects involve migrating an existing vanilla React application to the **Refine** framework.
 By collecting data from various migration projects, we were able to do some benchmarking by comparing codebases.

-**refine** makes your codebase significantly smaller, by eliminating redundant code such as _reducers_, _actions_, and _unit tests_.
+**Refine** makes your codebase significantly smaller, by eliminating redundant code such as _reducers_, _actions_, and _unit tests_.
 We've measured a significant reduction in project size in terms of _"lines of code"_ and _"number of files"_:

 <div align="center">